Psych Med Withdrawal Tips

 Act normal around those with prejudicial opinions

 Even in more open mental health communities, I often felt pressures to minimise and caveat the stories I told about myself - to reassure people, "don't worry, I know that my experience is my own problem."
-I think one intention with social practices such as these is to make sure no-one feels alienated, but I find that when I perform these repetitive speech acts in order to talk about areas of my life in which I am already routinely alienated by most of my society, then I just end up alienating myself.
+I think one intention with social practices such as these is to make sure no-one feels like their experiences are being erased.
+Although I appreciate this sentiment, I find that when I perform these repetitive speech acts in order to talk about areas of my life which are already erased by most of my society, then I act as my own eraser.

 In this work, I aimed to present psychiatric alternatives without caveat or context.
 The banner presents no theories, describes no social contexts, and offers no ameliorating statements regarding medication or the medical model of mental illness.
 It simply expresses a possibility for people to try for themselves, investigate further, reject outright, or ignore altogether.